mt-ag/LCT-Documentation/docs/testing-quality/add-assertions.md

 We recommend adding an assertion **after every navigation or redirect** to ensure that you are on the expected page.

-## Less Flakyness
+## Less Flakiness

-Assertions can also help with flakyness.
+Assertions can also help with flakiness.
 They slow down the test and give the page time to load.
-This can help with flakyness caused by the page not being fully loaded when the test tries to interact with it.
+This can help with flakiness caused by the page not being fully loaded when the test tries to interact with it.

 ## Available Assertions